We’re delighted to welcome you and your child/ren to Isambard Kingdom Brunel Primary School (IKB), as part of our new Reception cohort!

 Understanding the World

-This area is split into People and Communities, The World and Technology.
+This area is split into Past and Present; People, Culture and Communities and The Natural World.
 This area is all about children making sense of the world around them and having fun learning and exploring new things.
 Children will share about their family routines and customs and they will learn about different celebrations and cultures.
-They will learn about the natural and man-made world around them, how it changes, how places can be the same and different to where we live and also about how to use different technology.
+They will learn about the natural and man-made world around them, how it changes, how places can be the same and different to where we live.

 Expressive Arts and Design